dusktreader/typer-repyt/CONTRIBUTING.md

 ## Thanks!

-First, thank you for your interest in contributing to typer-attach!
+First, thank you for your interest in contributing to typer-repyt!
 Even though this is mostly a personal project, it takes a bit of work to keep it maintained.
 All contributions help and improve it.

 ## Contact Us

-The maintainers of typer-attach can be reached most easily via email:
+The maintainers of typer-repyt can be reached most easily via email:

 * **Tucker Beck**: [tucker.beck@gmail.com](mailto:tucker.beck@gmail.com)